Sharmin-java/SDET/README.md

 JUnit Framework for Unit Tests

-To run this project , create a java project in eclipse and close the source file.
+To run this project , create a java project in eclipse and clone the source file.

-To run the test file , create a JUnit Class in the project and run a JUnit test.
+To run the test file , create a JUnit Class in the project and run as JUnit test.